 You may provide a subaward through any form of legal agreement, including an agreement you consider a contract.
-The substance of your relationship with a third party is more important than the form of the agreement when determining if the third party functions as a subrecipient or contractor.
+The substance of the relationship between a passthrough entity and a third party is more important than the form of the agreement when determining if the third-party functions as subrecipient or contractor.
 See $2 \text{ CFR } \S 200.331(c)$.

-NEH may request additional information in order to assess if proposed costs are reasonable and allowable.
+NEH may request additional information to assess if proposed costs are reasonable and allowable.
 See 2 CFR §§ 200.331 and .332.